Taxidermy Mount for Sale - Greater Kudu

 Wall hanger is attached.
 Hangs from single, well anchored, heavy duty screw.

 Ships freight carrier.
-Ships in secure wood crate.
+Ships in a secure wood crate.

 About the African Greater Kudu